Oliver Pfaffenzeller and Bernd Wolter, Siemens

 Pierre Treichel, EPO

 In 2012, EU member states and the European Parliament agreed on the "patent package" - a legislative initiative consisting of two regulations and an international agreement, laying grounds for the creation of unitary patent protection in the EU.
-Following the adoption of the two regulations in December 2012, the contracting member states will proceed with the signature and ratification of the Agreement on a Unified Patent Court, setting up a single and specialised patent jurisdiction.
-Once the agreement enters into force and the regulations become applicable, it will be possible to obtain a European patent with unitary effect at the EPO - a legal title ensuring uniform protection for an invention across 25 member states on a one-stop shop basis, providing huge cost advantages and reducing administrative burdens.
-The unitary patent will be administered by the EPO, which will be performing additional tasks such as receiving requests for unitary effect, keeping a register for unitary patent protection, collecting/distributing the single renewal fees etc.
+The contracting member states to the Agreement on a Unified Patent Court which sets up a single and specialised patent jurisdiction are now in the process of ratification.
+Once the patent package becomes operational, it will be possible to obtain a European patent with unitary effect at the EPO - a legal title ensuring uniform protection for an invention across 25 EU member states on a one-stop shop basis, providing huge cost advantages and reducing administrative burdens.
+The unitary patent will be administered by the EPO, which will be performing additional tasks such as receiving requests for unitary effect, keeping a register for unitary patent protection, collecting and distributing the single renewal fees and administering a compensation scheme.

 Sergei Ikovenko, Director and Chief Specialist, Innovation Leadership Programs